 Through the use of Twitter, the degree of separation between artists across all genres has faded to zero, and if you spend enough time scrolling through your feed, you’re bound to bear witness to that magical moment when two artists connect for the first time.

 This makes collaboration an exciting, tangible process that fans can observe, but it also adds another bullet point to the list of reasons why labels are becoming irrelevant.
-Although both Zedd and Khalid are signed to major labels, this collaboration happened because Zedd was a fan of Khalid, and maybe also because the two have shared history.
+Although both Zedd and Khalid are signed to major labels, this collaboration happened because Zedd was a fan of Khalid, and maybe also because the two have a shared history.

 There are also countless instances in which a similar connection occurs between independent artists, fostering collaborations based strictly on mutual appreciation and a genuine desire to create music together without the interference of greedy label fingers.